Documentation Index

 What needs API keys

-This means you can run cost, latency, tool ordering, and output matching checks in CI for free, and optionally add LLM judging when keys are available.
+This means you can run cost, latency, tool ordering, and output matching checks in CI for free, and add LLM judging only when keys are wired up.

 Output formats